hpiwowar/citation11k/analysis/stats.md

 *Table 1: Proportion of sample published in most common journals*

-More microarray papers were published in later years: <code class="knitr inline">2</code>% of articles in our sample were published in 2001, compared to <code class="knitr inline">15</code> % in 2009.
+More microarray papers were published in later years: <code class="knitr inline">2</code>% of articles in our sample were published in 2001, compared to <code class="knitr inline">15</code> % in 2009 (Table 3).

 <div class="chunk"><div class="rcode"><div class="output"><pre class="knitr R">## |   | 2001 | 2002 | 2003 | 2004 | 2005 | 2006 | 2007 | 2008 | 2009 |
 ## |---|------|------|------|------|------|------|------|------|------|